redux-saga/saga-query/README.md

 how to cache API data when a library can do it for you?
 However, what happens when the queries you're performing against your cache are too slow?
 What happens when `useMemo` isn't good enough?
-What happens when you're fighting against a library that doesn't neatly fit into the status quo?
+What happens when you're fighting against a library that doesn't do exactly what you need it to do?
+What happens when you want to reuse your business logic for another platform (e.g. a cli) and can't use `react`?
 If you've never needed to performance tune selector queries on the front-end, then this library might not be for you.
-If you just need to make some API requests with loading states and not much else, then those other libraries are probably a better for you.
+If you just need to make some API requests with loading states and not much else, then those other libraries are probably a better fit for you.

 This library is intended for large scale, complex flow control applications that need full control over the data cache layer while setting good standards